yuluyan/LuyanSite/content/posts/mma-embedder.md

 {{< /highlight >}}

 ### Serving static notebook
 Wolfram also provides an method for loading static notebook html.
-It is very easy to use: just replace the url with the form: {{< mmaf "https://www.wolframcloud.com/statichtml/id" false >}}.
-Request the html from the that url and place it at desired place, or simply use {{< mmaf iframe false >}}.
+It is very easy to use: just replace the url with the form: {{< f "https://www.wolframcloud.com/statichtml/id"  >}}.
+Request the html from the that url and place it at desired place, or simply use {{< f iframe  >}}.
 The result will look like this:

 <iframe style="display:block" src="https://www.wolframcloud.com/statichtml/10d6bb97-84b8-4a0d-8a3a-d210b7a3e783" width="100%" height="380px" frameBorder="0"></iframe>